List of Sir Peter Lely’s great collection

 Left: Catalogue raisonné des tableaux, sculptures, tant de marbre que de bronze, desseins et estampes des plus grands maîtres, porcelaines anciennes, meubles précieux, bijoux, et autres effets qui composent le cabinet de feu monsieur le duc de Tallard.
 Remy & Glomy, Paris, March 22, 1756.
 Right: A catalogue of the genuine and curious collection of pictures, by several eminent masters, of that ingenious architect James Gibbs, Esq.
 Mr. Langford, London, March 25, 1756

 The new records added to the Provenance Index provide countless opportunities for comparison.
 For example, we can see how many paintings include dimensions in their catalog descriptions.
-It turns out that there is a significant difference between the French and British catalogs in this regard, too: 49% of the French records for the period 1750–1800 include dimensions, while only seven percent of the British records from the same time period include this information.
+It turns out that there is a significant difference between the French and British catalogs in this regard, too: 49% of the French records for the period 1750–1800 include dimensions, while only 7% of the British records from the same time period include this information.

 We’ll end with an example of the different levels of description for French and British audiences.
 The Swiss portrait painter Jean-Étienne Liotard brought his collection of old master paintings to London in 1773 and put them on display for sale, along with several of his own paintings (Provenance Index Br-A921-A).
 There were French and English versions of this catalog, and he probably wrote the entries himself.
 The difference in the level of detail between the two versions is almost comical.
 Here are the French descriptions for a pair of paintings by Jan Brueghel the Elder and Joos de Momper: